NateSkiles/paa-example/README.md

 # Skip confirmation and proceed with search
 pnpm start search "how to learn javascript" --yes

+# Force new searches (disable cache)
+pnpm start search "how to learn javascript" --no-cache
 ```

 ## API Credit Usage